Farmville man arrested on sex charges - Farmville

 The Portsmouth Police Department did not provide details of where Roark is being held or any details about bond.

-A report from television station WAVY located in Portsmouth said the arrest is in in connection with an incident initially reported on May 22 near the 4500 block of King Street in Portsmouth.
+A report from television station WAVY located in Portsmouth said the arrest is in connection with an incident initially reported on May 22 near the 4500 block of King Street in Portsmouth.

 Ellett Embroidery moving downtown

-Downtown Farmville soon have another business to go into the vacant Red Front Trading Company space.
-Ellett’s Embroidery currently located... read more
+Downtown Farmville will soon have another business to go into the vacant Red Front Trading Company space.
+Ellett’s Embroidery, currently... read more